 Something I often hear people say about worry and anxiety is “It’s ok because most of the stuff I worry about will probably never happen”.

 True resilience is knowing that you can handle whatever life throws at you.
-True resilience is knowing that if something goes wrong or if deeply difficult situations arise, it does not have the power to dictate how you feel and how you behave.
-And through deeper appreciation of this, we become less burdened by anxious thinking about the past or future and instead we find ourselves more available to this present moment, where clarity and perspective finds us.
+True resilience is knowing that if something goes wrong or if deeply difficult situations arise, it does not have the power to dictate how you feel or how you behave.
+Knowing this, we become less burdened by anxious thinking about the past or future and instead we find ourselves living in the present moment, where clarity and perspective finds us.

 But isn’t life better without major upsets and difficulty?

 True resilience is knowing that we are never bound by the past or the future.
-We are always psychologically free and safe – even when we don’t feel like we are
+We are always psychologically free and safe – even when we don’t feel like we are.

-To read about mindset in leadership, check this post
+If you enjoyed this and want to read about mindset in leadership, check this post